anonymous-sciclaims/scigram/README.md

 Dataset Purpose: Enable research on diagram understanding, and scientific knowledge extraction.

-Repository Goal: Provide scripts and instructions to recreate SciGram using linked resources.
+Repository Goal: Provide scripts and instructions to recreate the SciGram dataset using linked resources.

 **Disclaimer: We do not redistribute copyrighted images.
 Instead, we provide links and metadata.**